Palm Tree vs Coconut Tree: What’s the Difference? (with Pictures)

 Pete Ortiz - Last updated:

 A palm tree is one of the most easily recognized trees in the world.
 Even people who have spent most of their lives in deep winter weather know one when they see it.
 It’s such an iconic tree that always makes an appearance in our favorite movies, TV shows, and other media.
+If there’s a beach nearby, you can guarantee you’ll see at least one palm tree.

-While it’s true that coconut trees and palm trees are extremely similar, there are some distinct differences.
-And that’s because technically all coconut trees are palms, but not all palm trees have coconuts.
+But what about coconut trees?
+Are they the same thing?
+While it’s true that coconut trees and palm trees are similar, there are some distinct differences.
+Technically, all coconut trees are palms, but not all palm trees have coconuts.

 How To Recognize a Palm Tree?

-The term “palm tree” is actually an umbrella for any type of tree that falls under the Palmaceae flora class.
-This type of class alone has over 3,000 species and more than 230 families that are found worldwide.
+The term “palm tree” is an umbrella for any type of tree that falls under the Palmaceae flora class.
+This class alone has over 3,000 species and more than 230 families found worldwide.
+In the United States, they are primarily found in California and Florida.
+That’s because palm trees tend to thrive in tropical or subtropical climates.

 Palm Tree Leaves

 All palm trees can be easily identified by their leaves.
 Their leaves are called fronds and are shaped like a fan.
 Their structure is made of sections that grow outward from their main branch.
-The length of a palm tree leaf can vary depending on its type of species.
+The length of a palm tree leaf can vary depending on its species.
 While some palms have short, spiky fronds, other palm fronds can grow as long as 10 feet.

 Palm Tree Trunks